w3f/polkadot-wiki/docs/maintain-guides-how-to-join-council.md

 > Currently the bond for submitting a council candidacy on Kusama is 1 KSM.

-It is a good idea to announce your council intention before submitting your candidacy so that your supporters will know that when they can start to vote for you.
+It is a good idea to announce your council intention before submitting your candidacy so that your supporters will know when they can start to vote for you.
 You can also vote for yourself in case no one else does.

 Go to [Polkadot Apps Dashboard](https://polkadot.js.org/apps) and navigate to the "Council" tab.
 Click the button on the right that says "Submit Candidacy."

 ![a](assets/council/submit_candidacy.png)

-After making the transaction, you will see your account appear on the right column under the "Candidates."
+After making the transaction, you will see your account appear on the right column under "Candidates."

 ![b](assets/council/candidate.png)